kalki/RoboND-Rover-Project/report.md

 1. Sample rock is ignored some times.Rover follow left edge of ground, so it did not pick up rock at right side to prevent break current path.
 2. Sometime sample rock picking is interrupt.
 It is because visual lose due to large pitch change cause by brake.
-3. Some sample rocks can not be found because: 1) rover will no go into very small cornor to prevent stuck in it.
+3. Some sample rocks can not be found because: 1) rover will no go into very small corner to prevent stuck in it.
 2) viewing range is only 40.
 4. Rover can not handle large rocks in the ground very well.
 Sometimes rover is stuck because rock is actually not in camera, it just stuck the rover.
 But usually rover will figure a way to get out.
 In 4:30 of provided video, rover